wallytutor/WallyToolbox.jl/docs/src/Teaching/Elmer/A2-MATC-Language.md

 ## Usage

+Although the language is pretty fast for most simple uses, it is much slower than Fortran extensions, so use with case when scalability is needed.
+Another point is overuse of MATC; do not use it with simple numerical expressions, *e.g.* `OneThird = Real $1.0/3.0` is much faster than its MATC counterpart `OneThird = Real MATC "1.0/3.0"`.

+### Direct expression coding

 One thing that in my opinion lacks in the documentation are examples of use in conjunction with SIF.
 For instance, for setting the thermal conductivity of a material as temperature-dependent one could use the following snippet and modify the string to match the desired expression.
 An example of its usage is provided in [this case](https://github.com/wallytutor/WallyToolbox.jl/blob/main/apps/Elmer/conduction_refractory/transient_parallel/case.sif).

 ```C